 Why?
 Because babies’ bodies are not used to motion yet.
 Their muscles are not strong enough.

 After mastering the art of crawling, they’ve also mastered how to produce traction.
-Only then that they’re able to start using their your feet to produce it.
+Only then, they’re able to start using their feet to produce it.

 The same applies to your early-stage startup.